Tim-R413/Cover-Crop-Classification/README.md

 # Cover Crop image Classifier
 This Repository houses the data, code and results for a Machine Learning model that classifies species of cover crops using Tensor Flow.

 The repository was updated with the progress made to the neural network model.

+CCT cover crop Classification is a notebook that trains an image classifier to identify a Clover, Canola, or Triticale species of cover crop
+ORF-out cover crop classificaion builds on the last model to train identification of a wider range of cover crop species including mixtures.
+Oat, Radish and Fallow species are those left out from identification, hence the notebook is labeled ORF-out.
+Covercrop testing is a colab notebook used to evaluate the performance of trained models on new and unused test data.

 # Tools used for Development
 This Machine Learning model will be designed using a standard Python local environmnet as well as on Google Colab.
 Google Colab is a free Jupyter notebook environment that requires no setup, and runs entirely on the Cloud.
 Colab has tensorflows API's entirely integrated and is useful in applying Tensorflows GPU abilites.